ritvikmath/jekyll-now/_posts/2019-2-24-Millennial_Question.md

 </center>
 </figure>

-This makes it clear that Chicago is definitely an outlier in terms of avocado price growth with most cities under about 13 cents per year.
+This makes it clear that Chicago is definitely an outlier in terms of avocado price growth with most cities under about **13 cents per year**.
 With Houston and Dallas boasting some slow price growth, maybe Texas is your new home.

 Note that some populous U.S. cities were omitted because Hass did not specifically have avocado price information for these cities.